 The power of unconscious bias

-Gudrun Sander, Director of the Competence Centre for Diversity and Inclusion at the University of St. Gallen, and Antonia Wadé, who heads Audi’s Diversity Management department, talk about the impact of unconscious bias on our behavior toward others.
+Gudrun Sander, Director of the Competence Centre for Diversity and Inclusion at the University of St. Gallen, and Antonia Wadé, who is part of Audi’s Diversity Management department, talk about the impact of unconscious bias on our behavior toward others.
 They also explain how managers and employees can more effectively become aware of these mental patterns.